 Drizzle oil into a large clean bowl and turn the kneaded ball of dough in it, so that the surface is completely coated with a thin film of oil.
 Cover with a clean kitchen towel and leave in a warm spot for the dough to rise.
 The dough needs to rise to double its volume.
 This may take between 1 to 2 hours, maybe more if the weather is dull.

 Once the dough has risen, place it on a clean work surface and knock it back by gently lifting it out the bowl, with your hands.
 You don't really need to punch it, just lifting it will knock most of the air out.
 The dough will fall back to its original size, and is now ready to be made into the Pizza base.

 The dough will make 3 thin crust pizzas.
 Place the dough on a clean work surface and divide into 3 equal portions.
 The dough can be cling wrapped ( I wrap each of the 3 portions separately) and kept in the freezer for up to a week.
 Unwrap and bring to room temperature before using.

-For recipes on baking the pizza with different toppings, please see the links in the Introduction or in the Notes below this recipe.
+For recipes on baking the pizza with different toppings and for the basic Basil Tomato Pizza Sauce, please see the links in the write up to this Post.